ue22-p22/web/notebooks/32-builtin-types-nb.md

 // valid JS expressions

 /*let*/ options = {

     // quotes are not needed in the key
     // if it looks like a variable
     margin_left: '10px',

     // but it's allowed to put them
     'margin_right': '20px',

     // and required if the key is odd
-    // here with a space inside
+    // (can be any string really)
-    // can be any string
+    // so here with a space inside
     'margin space': true,
 }
 ```